Now enrolling for Fall semester! Classes begin August 18.

 Although courses taken as pass/fail count toward graduation requirements, they do not affect grade point average.

-An incomplete must be changed to a grade within 30 days from the beginning of the following quarter.
-An extension must be changed to a grade by the end of the following quarter.
+An incomplete must be changed to a grade within 30 days from the beginning of the following term.
+An extension must be changed to a grade by the end of the following term.
 After the deadline for either an I or E grade passes, the course grade will automatically be changed to an F.

-You may be able to get credit for other master’s level work if: 1) the courses are pertinent to your degree, 2) the courses are from an accredited institution, 3) your degree program has room for these credits to be transferred, and 4) your grade(s) for the course(s) are adequate (at least a B-).
-Decisions regarding transfer of credits are made by the academic dean and/or the director of admissions.
+You may be able to get credit for other graduate level work if: 1) the courses are pertinent to your degree, 2) the courses are from an accredited institution, 3) your degree program has room for these credits to be transferred, and 4) your grade(s) for the course(s) are adequate (at least a B-).
+Decisions regarding transfer of credits are made by the AVP for Enrollment and Student Services.

 Because Ashland Seminary is accredited with the Association of Theological Schools, courses taken here should readily transfer to other graduate level programs provided the following: the student has achieved an adequate grade in courses as determined by the receiving school, the course content sufficiently matches the courses under consideration for transfer credit, and there is room for course credits within the considered degree program.
 The final determination about which credits a student may transfer to another graduate school is at the discretion of the receiving institution.